You are currently viewing CP BIG SPORT GITG

 PROJECT MEETINGS:

-The Transnational Project meetings are the following:
+The Transnational Project meetings were the following:

 Kick-off Meeting (M1)